Reading: Skimming & Scanning

 However, this rapid development also presents considerable environmental and cultural risks.
 Unplanned construction can damage the natural landscape and put a strain on resources like water and electricity.
 An increase in waste requires better management systems to avoid polluting the river and countryside.
 Furthermore, without careful planning, the unique, quiet character of Kampot that attracted visitors in the first place could be lost.

-In conclusion, the path forward for Kampot is not a simple choice between economic growth and preservation4.
+In conclusion, the path forward for Kampot is not a simple choice between economic growth and preservation.
 Rather, it requires a thoughtful balance.
 By implementing smart regulations, promoting eco-tourism, and ensuring the local community benefits directly, Kampot can continue to thrive as a beloved destination without sacrificing the soul that makes it so special.

 Guided Analysis